 Claimed weights for the Toro stand at 950g for the 2.25in 650b version, and 1,080g for the 2.35in version.
 Both are expected to retail for £54.99.
 US pricing is TBA at the time of writing.

 The Squale is

-The shoulder knobs of the tire are tall but consistent and feature multi-directional cutouts to maximize contact with the trail while under load.
+The shoulder knobs of the tyre are tall but consistent and feature multi-directional cutouts to maximise contact with the trail while under load.
 Look at the base of the tread and you’ll see the Squale has a rough texture, which is said to improve grip on roots and other extra-slippery terrain.

-The DZO is Hutchinson’s mud specialist – as previous incarnation was billed as "probably one of the most aggressive DH tires you'll ever see" – and is available in a 2.25in width only.
+The DZO is Hutchinson’s mud specialist – as previous incarnation was billed as "probably one of the most aggressive DH tyres you'll ever see" – and is available in a 2.25in width only.
 As you’d expect for a spike, the DZO’s knobs are aggressive and are spaced widely to optimise mud clearance.
-The alternating center tread pattern provides support either side of the wide shoulders of the tire while center knobs are sensibly sized to keep these from rolling too slowly.
+The alternating centre tread pattern provides support either side of the wide shoulders of the tyre while centre knobs are sensibly sized to keep these from rolling too slowly.
 The base of the tread is also super smooth in an effort to once again keep mud from accumulating.

 First ride impressions